Legacy application modernization services - hero image

 Before You Start

-The question isn't whether your software works today — it's whether it will still serve your customers and your business in three to five years.
-Companies that modernize proactively choose their timeline.
-Companies that wait have it chosen for them.
+The real question isn't whether your software works today.
+It's whether it still serves your customers in three to five years.
+Modernize on your terms and you choose the timeline.
+Wait, and a deadline, an incident, or a competitor chooses it for you.

-More common than most companies admit.
-Partial migrations, abandoned prototypes, consultants who delivered roadmaps but no running software — these are familiar starting points for us.
-A stalled modernization isn't a failure of your team or your ambition.
-It's usually a failure of approach: the scope was too ambitious for a single phase, the existing system wasn't understood deeply enough, or the migration strategy didn't account for parallel operation.
+Partial migrations, abandoned prototypes, a consultant who handed over a roadmap but no running software.
+These are normal starting points for us, not red flags.
+A stalled modernization usually isn't a failure of your team or your ambition.
+It's a failure of approach: the first phase was scoped too big, the existing system was never understood deeply enough, or the migration plan ignored the need to run old and new in parallel.

-Our Discovery phase is specifically designed to assess where previous attempts went wrong and build an execution plan that addresses those gaps.
-We start from where you are — not from where a previous partner assumed you'd be.
+Discovery is built to find exactly where the last attempt went wrong and plan around it.
+We start from where you actually are, not from where someone assumed you'd be.

 Technical Details

-Every modernization engagement begins with your reality — your current infrastructure, your data residency requirements, your compliance obligations, and your internal IT policies.
-We are GDPR-native and NIS2-ready by design.
-If your data must remain on-premise or within specific jurisdictions, we architect accordingly.
-We don't prescribe a technology stack and ask you to adapt — we design the modernization path that respects your constraints while achieving your goals.
+Your current infrastructure, your data residency rules, your compliance obligations, your internal IT policies.
+We're GDPR-native and NIS2-ready by design.
+If your data has to stay on-premise or inside specific borders, we architect for that from the start.
+We don't hand you a stack and ask you to adapt to it.
+We design the path that fits your constraints and still gets you where you want to go.

 Process, Cost & Risk

-Success in modernization isn't just "the new system is live."
-We define measurable outcomes at the start of every engagement, aligned to your specific goals.
-Typical criteria include: end-customer adoption rates on the new platform, system uptime during and after migration, reduction in maintenance overhead for your internal team, compliance certification readiness, deployment frequency improvements, and — critically — your team's ability to independently develop and maintain the modernized system after the engagement concludes.
+We set measurable targets at the start of every engagement, tied to what you actually care about.
+Usually that means customer adoption on the new platform, uptime during and after migration, lower maintenance load on your team, compliance readiness, faster deployment frequency, and the one that matters most: your team's ability to develop and maintain the system on its own once we're gone.

 Why Intertec